“You will never plough a field if you only turn it over in your mind.”

 - Develop relationships.
 Your relationship with influencers in your industry can develop into repeat business and referrals.
 You will also gain insights into how big names work and think.

 - Solo work.
 If joining teams and communicating with coworkers isn’t your fit, ghostwriting gives you the opportunity to work alone in the environment you choose.

 Ghostwriting allows you to work with ideas and people that can be exciting and financially rewarding.

-Before you decide that ghostwriting is the perfect low-cost startup business for you, make sure you are comfortable with the drawbacks.
+Before you decide that ghostwriting is the perfect low-cost startup business model for you, make sure you are comfortable with the drawbacks.